Fedor-Bystrov/tx-money-service/Readme.md

 |4|2019-08-13 03:03|500000.00|4|1|
 |5|2019-08-13 04:04|25000.25|5|4|

+where:
+- `sender` -  accountId that sends money
+- `recipient` - accountId that receives money

 The API allows you to create new transactions thereby _**sending money between those six accounts**_.

 ### Getting account balance